sharathadavanne/seld-dcase2021/README.md

 2. [Kazuki Shimada, Yuichiro Koyama, Naoya Takahashi, Shusuke Takahashi, and Yuki Mitsufuji, "ACCDOA: Activity-Coupled Cartesian Direction of Arrival Representation for Sound Event Localization and Detection" in the The international Conference on Acoustics, Speech, & Signal Processing (ICASSP 2021)](https://arxiv.org/pdf/2010.15306.pdf)

+NOTE: The baseline only supports detection of one instance of a sound class in a given time frame.
+However, the training data can consist of multiple instances of the same sound class in a given time frame.
+If participants are planning to build an SELD system that can detect such multiple instances of the same class, then you will have to modify this code accordingly.
+On the other hand, the provided metric code - `SELD_evaluation_metrics.py` and the class wrapper for it `cls_compute_seld_results.py` both support multiple instances of the same class.
+So you can continue to use them for your multi-instance SELD system.

 ## BASELINE METHOD